cloudalchemy/ansible-fluentd/README.md

 [![GitHub tag](https://img.shields.io/github/tag/cloudalchemy/ansible-fluentd.svg)](https://github.com/cloudalchemy/ansible-fluentd/tags)
 [![IRC](https://img.shields.io/badge/irc.freenode.net-%23cloudalchemy-yellow.svg)](https://kiwiirc.com/nextclient/#ircs://irc.freenode.net/#cloudalchemy)

-## Important.
-Maintainer needed!
+## Important!

-We are currently looking for a maintainer for this repository, if you know someone who would like to become one, let us know.
-Unfortunatelly if we don't find any volunteers we will need to archive this repository.
+We are no longer supporting this role, which means we will not accept and PRs nor new issues.
+We won't be removing this repository, but we strongly encourage you to switch to alternatives such as [idealista/fluentd-role](https://github.com/idealista/fluentd-role)

 ## Description